Haggagovic: Education

 Haggagovic studied Escola de Comunicações e Artes at Universidade de São Paulo and graduated in 2007, the same year he began his trips.

 He is fluent in five languages beside Arabic: English, Portuguese (including Brazilian Portuguese), Swedish, Spanish, and French.

-He had been awarded many honourable doctorate degrees from different universities worldwide, for his great mission promoting tourism and peace.
+He had been awarded many doctorate degrees from different universities worldwide, for his mission promoting tourism and peace.

 Beginning of his dream

 After graduating from university in 2007, began carrying with him his message around the world (freedom, happiness, peace, one world united without racial tension, one world united without borders).
 He faced and continues to face difficulties, as he was forced to sell his car and home to complete his dream.
 Always in his lectures he urges young people not to be disappointed.
 All of this is under the slogan "Dream, Believe, and Go."

 Achievements

 Haggagovic has arrived in 157 countries, documented by photos and videos.
 This is more than the countries documented by the founder of National Geographic itself.

 He is the first person from Egyptian origins to visit the kingdom of Tonga, the farthest country on earth from Egypt.